thomasabishop/eolas/Programming_Languages/Python/Syntax/Tuples_in_Python.md

 - They are **immutable** and cannot be modified
 - **Allow duplicate** members
 - They are **indexed**

+> In essence a tuple is a list that is immutable.

 As with all containers in Python they permit any data type.